On this page

 - working with children and young people with disabilities.

-A protective practices brochure has been developed to ensure that parents and carers are aware of the guidelines.
+A protective practices brochure is available to help make sure parents and carers are aware of the guidelines.

-The responding to problem sexual behaviour in children and young people guidelines (PDF 2.5MB) outline further details about age appropriate sexual behaviour, and can help staff to respond effectively to these incidents.
+The responding to problem sexual behaviour in children and young people guidelines (PDF 2.5MB) outline more details about age appropriate sexual behaviour, and can help staff to respond effectively to these incidents.

 The guidelines are specifically designed for use by staff working with children and young people in: